verachell/Zurfbirb/README.md

 **DISCLAIMER:** Zurfbirb is just "for fun" and is not a mature web library.
 Do not use with any sensitive information or on any computer or system you wish to keep secure. **Use at own risk!** I have made a good faith effort to implement sensible protections, but as with any new system it is likely to have security holes.

-Local installation instructions are in the Wiki here: TODO

-Remote server installation instructions for a Linux server are in the Wiki here: TODO
+Instructions are given in the Wiki for remote or local deployment at https://github.com/verachell/Zurfbirb/wiki - this includes a tutorial for making an example website.

 ## Questions or problems?
 If you are encountering any roadblocks - whether with installation or with usage, raise an issue on this repository!